Report: North Korean diplomat open to US talks

 North Koreans, Americans met in Oslo

-Choe headed a North Korean delegation that met earlier in the week in Oslo, Norway, with American academics and former government officials headed by Suzanne DiMaggio, a director and senior fellow at think tank New America, Yonhap reported, citing South Korean diplomatic sources.
+Choe led a North Korean delegation that met this week in Oslo, Norway, with American academics and former government officials headed by Suzanne DiMaggio, a director and senior fellow at the New America think tank, Yonhap reported, citing South Korean diplomatic sources.

-Other Americans in the group include Thomas Pickering, who had been a US ambassador to the United Nation and a former under secretary of state, and Robert Einhorn, who served as US special adviser for nonproliferation and arms control.
+Other Americans in the group included Thomas Pickering, a former US ambassador to the United Nations and a former undersecretary of state, and Robert Einhorn, a former US special adviser for nonproliferation and arms control in the State Department.

-When asked what she discussed with Pickering, Choe answered, "I met with Pickering and I will discuss it when given the opportunity in the future."

-She was on her way back to Pyongyang when she spoke with reporters.
+Choe was on her way back to Pyongyang when she spoke with reporters.

 'Track-two dialogue'

-Yonhap reported that North Korea experts said the meeting could provide both countries a chance to explore talks.
+North Korea experts said the Oslo meeting could provide both countries a chance to explore talks, Yonhap reported.

-The US government said it would not attach any special meaning to the so-called "track two" dialogue in Oslo.
+But the US government said it would not attach any special meaning to the "track-two" dialogue in Oslo.

-"Track-two meetings are routinely held on a variety of topics around the world and occur independent of U.S. government involvement," a State Department official said, Yonhap reported.
+"Track-two meetings are routinely held on a variety of topics around the world and occur independent of US government involvement," a State Department official said, according to Yonhap.

 South Korea's new President

-Choe was asked whether Pyongyang is preparing to hold dialogue with South Korea's new Moon Jae-in government.
+Choe was asked whether Pyongyang is preparing to hold dialogue with the government of new South Korean President Moon Jae-in.

-Moon, just elected this week, a liberal who favors a more open policy toward North Korea, won election this week as South Korea's President.
+Moon, a liberal who favors a more open policy toward North Korea, won the presidential election this week.

 "We will observe the situation," Choe said.